FarmDrop/calculator/README.md

 ]
 ```

-and a delivery slot id which allows us to retrieve the following delivery cost record in the database
+and a delivery slot id was also provided, allowing us to which allows us to retrieve the following `delivery_cost` record in the database

 ```ruby
 delivery_slot_id: 342344